 DETAILED ACTION

-The following is a Final Office Action in response to the Amendment received on 3 December 2025.
+The following is a Non-Final Office Action in response to the Request for Continued Examination (RCE) received on 12 May 2026.
 Claims 1-10 have been previously cancelled.
-Claims 11-30 have been amended.
+Claims 11-13 and 30 have been amended.
 Claims 11-30 remain pending in this application.

 Notice of Pre-AIA or AIA Status